Free Website Content - Innovative Business Use of RSS as

-RSS, or Really Simple Syndication, is a new
+RSS, or Really Simple Syndication, is

-content keep customers, partners and journalists abreast
+the feed's content keep customers, partners and journalists

-reader.
-The aggregator periodically checks to see if the
+or an RSS reader.
+The aggregator periodically checks

-RSS feed has been updated.
-As the feed is updated, new information
+to see if the RSS feed has been updated.
+As the feed

-will automatically appear in the RSS reader.
+in the RSS reader.

 While RSS was at one point only considered